industrial-edge/modbus-tcp-connector-getting-started/docs/Installation.md

 ## Overview

 When working with connectors on Industrial Edge, the **IE Databus** app is required to exchange the data via MQTT.
-The configuration of the connectors is done via the **IIH Configurator** app.
+The configuration of the connectors is done via the **Common Configurator** app.
 Therefore also the **Registry Service** app is necessary, to find installed connectors on an Industrial Edge Device.

 Make sure the following apps are installed and running on the Industrial Edge Device (IED):
 - IE Databus